top of page

 Why is fog or haze needed to see a laser?

 For any light to be visible, it needs to pass through some atmospheric particle, such as when you see radiant sunlight shining through clouds or a streetlamp on a damp, foggy night.
 The light you see enters your eye after the particle refracts it.
-Refraction is the redirection of a wave (the light) as it passes from one medium (the particle) to another (the air).
+Refraction is the redirection of a wave (the light) as it passes from one medium (the atmospheric particle) to another (the air).

 Why do we need to look in the direction of the laser projector and not where they are pointing?